 It is widely and correctly understood that Wall Street, with Goldman as a leader and with regulators in thrall, helped to inflate and profited from a credit bubble that burst and cost tens of millions of Americans their jobs, incomes, savings and home equity.
 American taxpayers continue to stand behind the bailouts and other government interventions that have stabilized the financial system, including Goldman, enabling the firm to post blowout profits in 2009 and to set aside $16.7 billion for bonuses so far this year.

 Goldman spokesman Lukas Van Praag then offered the Times a rebuttal to the recent report from the bailout’s inspector general that implied Goldman’s survival may have hinged on the AIG bailout.
-In it, Van Praag reiterated Goldman’s claims that their exposure to AIG “was close to zero,” and ended on a note that proves the company
+In it, Van Praag reiterated Goldman’s claims that their exposure to AIG “was close to zero,” and ended on a note that proves the company still doesn’t get it.

 Finally, there is no linkage between the AIG rescue and compensation.